RELIGIOUS EDUCATION GRADES K-HS

 Alarms/Panic Buttons: The buildings are alarmed with a professional security system.
 The Church and Parish Center have panic buttons that communicate directly with law enforcement.

-Visitors: Visitors (parents, guardians, grandparents, etc.) are welcomed to visit their children’s classroom but must have prior permission from the DRE.
+Visitors: Visitors (parents, guardians, grandparents, etc.) are welcome to visit their children’s classroom but must have prior permission from the DRE.

 Fire Drills: During the semester, a fire drill will be held to practice what to do in case of an emergency.